dromer/dattopan/README.md

 ### 7. Build and flash the firmware

-Now put your daisy into bootloader mode (click reset, then click boot), compile and upload the dattopan firmware
+Now put your daisy into bootloader mode (click reset, then click boot), compile and upload the dattopan firmware:

 ```bash
 ~$ make